At least 53 killed in Nepal floods and mudslides

 Early this month, a massive landslide near Kathmandu buried a village and killed 156 people.
 It blocked the Sunkoshi River forming a dangerous build up of water prompting authorities in Bihar in east India to evacuate thousands on flood fears.

-Last year, heavy rains flooded towns and villages, killing thousands in Uttarakhand in neighbouring India while dozens died in Kanchenpur and Darchula districts in west Nepal.
+Last year, heavy rains flooded towns and villages, killing thousands in Uttarakhand in neighboring India while dozens died in Kanchenpur and Darchula districts in west Nepal.

 (Editing by Sanjeev Miglani and Richard Borsuk)